fmhofmann/SHME/README.md

 If you have further questions on the toolbox, please reach out: felix.martin.hofmann@geologie.uni-freiburg.de

+Note that there will be soon a paper on the performance of the toolbox presented here.

 ## Installation

 `TopoShieldCalc` is available from GitHub, so you can use the following code to get the current *released version*: